discordeno/discordeno/website/docs/examples/reactionroles.md

 }
 ```

-In here you are defining a `Set` (for what we use, we can see it exactly the same as an array with a few helpful methods) of these collectors and when we receive an interaction from Discord we collect in all the collectors that have been added to then handle the interaction, so if the have just received the button click interaction we will now able to respond to it.
+In here you are defining a `Set` (for what we use, we can see it exactly the same as an array with a few helpful methods) of these collectors and when we receive an interaction from Discord we collect in all the collectors that have been added to then handle the interaction, so if the have just received the button click interaction we will now able to reply to it.

 To do this we need to update the command, `src/events/roles.ts`: